harbour/core/README.md

       HB_HOST_BIN=<harbour_native_build_dir>\bin

-If you leave this value empty, the make system will try to autodetect it, so in practice all you have to do is to create a native build first (no `install` required), then create the cross-build.
+If you leave this value empty, the make system will try to auto-detect it, so in practice all you have to do is to create a native build first (no `install` required), then create the cross-build.
 If you set this value manually, it may be useful to know that harbour, hbpp and hbmk2